MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-ionq.md

 This example shows how to send a basic quantum circuit built with Qiskit to an IonQ Quantum Computing target via Azure Quantum.

-First, run the below cell to run the required imports:
+First, run the below cell for the required imports:

 ```python
 from qiskit import QuantumCircuit